Martin Shanahan: Interviews

 During the Irish Same-sex marriage referendum in 2015, Shanahan stated that a 'Yes' vote would be in the State's economic interest and that a 'No' vote would send a negative message to the international business community (Ireland's largest company is Apple).
 His interview drew praise and criticism with some questioning if he had over-stepped his position, as Shanahan himself is gay.

-Wikipedia
+Editing of Wikipedia articles

-In April 2019, Shanahan's page was involved in a controversy relating to the alleged editing of Wikipedia pages by paid editors following allegations by Web Summit founder Paddy Cosgrave.
-Various pages were claimed to have been impact, including those relating to Shanahan, the Irish economy and taxation system and others.
-Many of these pages had been established or mainly contributed to by a Wikipedia user named Britishfinance.
+In April 2019, there was a controversy relating to the alleged editing of Wikipedia pages by paid editors, following allegations by Web Summit founder Paddy Cosgrave.
+Various pages were claimed to have been impacted, including those relating to Shanahan, the Irish economy and taxation system, and others (many of these pages had been established or mainly contributed to by a Wikipedia user named Britishfinance).

+Bogus IDA jobs scheme

+In 2023, investigative news website The Ditch reported that Shanahan, along with then Taoiseach Enda Kenny and then Junior Minister for Enterprise Damien English, announced the creation of 50 jobs in 2014 linked to the now defunct Succeed in Ireland scheme.
+Not a single one of the 50 jobs was ever created.

+Departure

+In July 2022, Shanahan announced that he would be leaving his role at the IDA, and moving to the private sector.
+His contract contained no limitations on such a move but he voluntarily agreed to undertake a period of "gardening leave" between jobs, set by the board of the IDA at 3 months, followed by a further period of leave before starting his new job.
+He departed the IDA in October 2022.

+Overall achievements

+During Shanahan's time as head of IDA Ireland, the number of multinational companies with operations in Ireland grew from 1098 to 1691, and employment by multinationals in Ireland rose from around 160,000 to in excess of 300,000, more than 275,000 of those in IDA clients.

+Professional services

+In June 2023, Martin Shanahan was announced as taking up a role as a partner, and head of the "FDI and Industries" function at professional services provider Grant Thornton Ireland.

+Academia

+As of October 2019, Shanahan was appointed for five years as a Full Professor on an adjunct basis at Ireland's largest university, University College Dublin.

 Personal life

 As of last report, Shanahan lives in Skerries, in Fingal, north of Dublin, with his partner, Gary.
 He is a prominent member of the LGBT community and LGBT in business.
 He was ranked #11 in the Financial Times OUTstanding Lists for LGBT Public Sector executives.